jackt24/DevOps-Course-Workshop-Module-08-Learners/README.md

 # Workshop Module 08

+docker pull mcr.microsoft.com/dotnet/sdk:5.0 (install .net docker image) docker build --tag hello . (build the image with the name hello) docker run -p 5000:5000 hello (hello is the name you gave the docker)

 This repository is for learners on Corndel's DevOps apprenticeship.

 If you attended workshop 7, you should continue working with the same repository.
 If you do not have your own solution to workshop 7 for whatever reason, then use a fork of this repository.